 For that, the coach should use the fours stages of listening:

-- Accurate: At this stage, you must be able to analyze and understand what the person has said so that the conversation can be paraphrased.
+- Accurate: Analyze and understand what the person has said so that the conversation can be paraphrased.

-- Empathetic: At this stage, you must be able to demonstrate that you fully understand the feelings of the client.
+- Empathetic: Demonstrate that you fully understand the feelings of the client.

 Having offered the client room to give you as many details as they think they should during the listening step, it’s time to explore what you think it’s most important.
 Asking open questions about one subject helps you to fill out the narrative and get more information that might be interesting or significant.

 - Step 1: Help the client fully understand the real impact of the scenario on themselves.